scipy-conference/scipy_proceedings/papers/gustavo_braganca/gustavo_braganca.rst

 To analyze the spectra images we have used `IRAF <http://iraf.noao. edu/>`__ (Image and Reduction Analysis Facility), which is a suite of softwares to handle astronomic images developed by the NOAO [1]_.
-We had to do several tasks on our spectra (e.g. cut it in a certain wavelength and normalization) to prepare our sample for further analysis.
+We had to do several tasks on our spectra (e.g. slice them at a certain wavelength and normalization) to prepare our sample for further analysis.
 Some of these tasks had to be done manually and on a one-by-one basis, but some others were automated.
 The automation could